foxrain4/computer-languages-intro/README template list.md

 ✅ DOs

-Use brighter font, the background page of https://www.mazeofdragons.com/ is dark or black blue links are too dark as well, use white or bright links Do not use broken code icon, if broken, skip it instead
+Use brighter font, the background page of https://www.mazeofdragons.com/ is dark or black Do not use broken code icon, if broken, skip it instead

+blue links are too dark as well, use white or bright links Add a hover effect with a soft yellow (#ffe066) or any bright colours

 Use centered, narrow text blocks
 Keep paragraphs easy to read with a clean, focused layout.